AkashChauhanSoftEngi/SpringBootRestUniversityElectionSystem/README.md

 * Student can not choose, same member from Person table for mulitple posts.
 Other wise Exception must be thrown.

 > **###2.
 Steps to achieve these requirements**
 * Make Student.name and Person.name primary key of respective tables.
 So no two entries can have same names.
+Other wise throw an Exception.
-* Check if Student enters duifferent members for multiple positions before storing into the database.
+* Check if Student enters different members for multiple positions before storing into the database.
+Other wise throw an Exception.
 * Before storing any student into Student table, there should be a conditional check if the name selected for posts exist in Person table   or not.
+Other wise throw an Exception.

 > **###3.
 Technologies**
 * Spring Boot 2.0.3.RELEASE (Latest)